 Sometimes there is confusion about whether having a hysterectomy (the removal of the uterus) will put you into menopause.
 If your uterus is removed but you still have your ovaries, you will not necessarily go straight into menopause.

 Ten to 12% of women who have a hysterectomy and keep their ovaries have menopause about 1-4 years earlier than their expected menopause.
 For most women, menopause occurs at the same time and with the same symptoms as if they had not had a hysterectomy.

 Management & treatment after surgical menopause

-Because symptoms of a surgical menopause are likely to be more severe, often the best way to manage and treat symptoms is with menopause hormone therapy, or MHT (formerly called hormone replacement therapy, or HRT).
+Because symptoms of a surgical menopause are likely to be more severe, often the best way to manage and treat symptoms is with menopausal hormone therapy, or MHT (formerly called hormone replacement therapy, or HRT).
 Your doctor can advise you about the risks and benefits of using MHT.

 If the ovaries have been removed (oophorectomy) but not the uterus (hysterectomy), MHT will include both oestrogen and progestogen, with or without testosterone.
 Progestogen is used to protect against uterine cancer.
 When a woman is on oestrogen therapy, she needs a progestogen to stabilise the lining of the uterus, which reduces her risk of cancer of the uterus.

 If both an oophorectomy and hysterectomy are performed, oestrogen and possibly testosterone are needed.
 Progestogen is not needed, as there is no risk of cancer of the uterus.
 The hormone therapy is best started within 24–48 hours after surgery.

 Sometimes MHT is not an option after surgical menopause, perhaps because of a woman's increased risk of breast cancer, or a clotting condition such as Factor V Leiden mutation, which increases the risk of deep vein thrombosis (DVT).

 - some complementary therapies, although there is no evidence to support their use in surgical menopause – for more information go to 'Herbs used in the management of menopause'

 - some antidepressant, anticonvulsant and migraine/blood pressure medications, which work to reduce hot flushes.